cmdruid/core-cmd/README.md

 ## Bugs / Issues

-Please feel free to post any questions or bug reports on the issues page!
+Please post any questions or bug reports on the issues page.

 There will likely be a number of cross-platform issues since I only have access to a linux machine for development.
 I will greatly appreciate any help and feedback from devs running into issues on Windows and OSX!